eisental/RedstoneChips/howto.md

 - `/rc-classes` - Prints a list of installed circuit classes.
 - `/rc-prefs` - Allows to see and change the plugin's preferences.
 Use the command with no arguments to list all preferences values.
       To change a specific value use `/rc-prefs <pref key> <new value>`.
-- `/rc-debug` - Register yourself to receive debug messages from a chip.
-Use by either pointing towards the circuit you wish to debug or by using `/rc-debug <chip id>` if you have admin priviliges.
-To stop receiving debug messages from the chip use `/rc-debug off` or `/rc-debug <chip id> off`.
-To stop receiving debug messages from any circuit use `/rc-debug alloff`
+- `/rc-debug` - Registers the executing player to receive debug messages from a chip.
+Use by either pointing towards the circuit you wish to debug or by using /rc-debug <chip id> if you have admin priviliges.
+To stop receiving debug messages from the chip use the same command again or use /rc-debug off or /rc-debug <chip id> off.
+To stop receiving debug messages from all circuits use /rc-debug alloff.
 - `/rc-pin` - Prints information about a chip pin - it's pin number, type and current state.
 Point towards an output lever or input redstone source to use.
 - `/rc-destroy` - Destroys a circuit and turns all of its blocks into air.
 Point at a block of the circuit you wish to destroy and enter the command.
 This command is disabled by default.
 To enable it use `/rc-prefs enableDestroyCommand true`.